ByungJun25/spring-instant/spring-security-instant/README.md

 * Who doesn't want to spend much time to apply spring security for prototype application or toy project.
 * Who doesn't know about spring security but need a spring security for toy project.

-## What can you configure via yaml
+## What can you configure via yaml?
 * support a form based login and logout.
 * support to validate authentication of ajax communication.
 * support to configure basic CORS.